Kizime123/Takeoff-Toolhead/BOM.md

 ## 3Dkatten is [selling kits for takeoff!](https://3dkatten.se/en/products/takeoff-toolhead) I'll be getting a percentage of each sale, if you don't wanna wait/ want to support me purchase from them!

 ## Parts and screws:
-x1 Chube Air/Conduction (Goliath will be coming soonish just needs new ducts)
+x1 Chube Air/Conduction (Goliath air is untested and unsure if will need a hotend fan)

 x1 Beacon Rev H (SLM Ducts WILL NOT work with Rev D)